 The EU embargoes will also be lifted if and when the IAEA has reached the so-called 'Broader Conclusion' in which it concludes that all nuclear material in Iran remains in peaceful activities, even if this occurs before 18 October 2023.

 Separate from the sanctions related to the concerns over Iran's nuclear programme the EU imposed in April 2011 sanctions on Iran in reaction to concerns about violations of human rights.
 These included a ban on exports to Iran of equipment which might be used for internal repression, such as riot control vehicles and razor bared wire, and of equipment for monitoring telecommunications.
-These measures are regularly updated and currently in place until 13 April 2020.
+These measures are regularly updated and creaming in place.
 They are part of Council Regulation No 359/201, which includes an annex listing the embargoed equipment in more detail.